Nurikexe/password-generator/README.md

-# This is simple password generator
+# This a is simple password generator
 It was created using html, css, js